How to Install Vivaldi Browser on Debian

 'Proprietary media' support is not installed.
 Attempting to fix this now.

 Typically, Vivaldi attempts to download the necessary codecs automatically.
-However, if the automatic download fails, ensure xz-utils is installed:
+However, if the automatic download fails, install xz-utils first:

 sudo apt install xz-utils